 Following are some directed giving opportunities that may interest you.
 When you earmark your donation to a specific fund or cause, you can rest assured that it will be used for the purpose you intend.

-In 1989 the GFO initiated an endowment fund to help ensure its ability to serve future genealogists and family historians.
+In 1989 the GFO initiated an endowment fund to help provide funding in perpetuity.
 The Endowment Fund Operating Plan may be viewed here.
 With generous donations and careful management, the fund has grown.
-Through on-going donations or bequests, you too can contribute to the GFO’s endowment, ensuring our existence and growth.
 To donate online, please indicate 'Endowment Fund' in the comments field.
-If sending your donation by mail, please write the amount of the gift in the space provided on the downloadable donation form.
 Have questions or need more information?
 Please send a message to our Endowment Committee.

-One of the simplest, yet most significant ways to show support is to name the GFO as a beneficiary in your will or trust.
+One of the simplest, yet most significant ways to show support is to name the GFO as a beneficiary in your bank account, 401-K or similar retirement account, will, or trust.
 You may bequeath a specific sum, a percentage of your estate, or specific items, like securities.
-If you would like to add GFO to your current will or trust, you may add a codicil or trust amendment that states the change.
+To add us to a bank or retirement account, designate the "Genealogical Forum of Oregon" as a beneficiary on death.
+If you would like to add the GFO to will or trust, you may add a codicil or trust amendment that states the change.
 A sample of the language to add to your will or trust is: